 The introduction of Karate into schools on Okinawa, as well as mainland Japan, has led to a change in the interpretation of Kata.
 The application of the techniques has become more superficial (what you see is what you get) and it is more prestigious to know many Kata and to perform them in a good and nice-looking way.

 I imagine Kata like a book.
-It looks great when it is on the bookshelf together with all the other books.
-However, if you have not read it you would not know what it contains.
+It looks wonderful on the bookshelf alongside other books.
+But if you haven’t read it, how can you know what’s inside?

 Thanks for reading 😉